Albert Huggins

-Albert Huggins (born June 27, 1997) is an American football defensive tackle for the New Orleans Saints of the National Football League (NFL).
+Albert Huggins Jr. (born June 27, 1997) is an American professional football nose tackle.
 After playing college football for Clemson, he was signed by the Houston Texans as an undrafted free agent in 2019.
-He also played for the New England Patriots, Philadelphia Eagles, and Minnesota Vikings.
+He has also been a member of the Philadelphia Eagles, New England Patriots, Detroit Lions, Minnesota Vikings, New Orleans Saints, Atlanta Falcons, and Dallas Cowboys.

 Professional career

-Houston Texans
+Houston Texans (first stint)

 Huggins signed with the Houston Texans as an undrafted free agent on May 10, 2019.
 He was waived during final roster cuts on August 31, 2019, but was signed to the team's practice squad on September 2.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 On October 21, 2019, Huggins was signed by the Philadelphia Eagles off the Texans' practice squad.
 He was waived after playing in four games on November 30, 2019.

 New England Patriots

 On December 2, 2019, Huggins was claimed off waivers by the New England Patriots.
 He was waived on December 7, 2019.